SeldonIO/alibi-detect/doc/source/cd/background.md

 unknown False Positive Rate (FPR).
 Well-calibrated FPR’s are crucial for judging the significance of a drift detection.
 In the absence of calibration, drift detection can be useless since there is no way of knowing what fraction of detections are false positives.
-[Alibi Detect](https://github.com/SeldonIO/alibi-detect) offers specialist online drift detectors, which are designed to be well-calibrated when used sequentially:
+To tackle this problem, [Alibi Detect](https://github.com/SeldonIO/alibi-detect) offers specialist online drift detectors:

 - [Online Maximum Mean Discrepancy](methods/onlinemmddrift.ipynb)
 - [Online Least-Squares Density Difference](methods/onlinelsdddrift.ipynb)

+These detectors leverage the calibration method introduced by [Cobb et al. (2021)](https://arxiv.org/abs/2108.00883) in order to ensure they are well well-calibrated when used in a sequential manner.
+The detectors compute a test statistic
-The detectors compute a test statistic $S(\mathbf{z})$ during the configuration phase.
+$S(\mathbf{z})$ during the configuration phase.
 Then, at test time, the test statistic is updated sequentially at a low cost.
 When no drift has occurred the test statistic fluctuates around its expected value, and once drift occurs the test statistic starts to drift upwards.
 When it exceeds some